NikolayNIK/material_table_view/README.md

 - `TableColumnControlHandlesPopupRoute` - a route that displays a custom popup as well as column control handles over a `TableView` or a `SliverTableView` that allow user to resize and reorder the columns.
-- Row reordering feature implemented with Flutter's reordering list mechanisms.
+- Row reordering feature implemented with Flutter's reorderable list mechanisms.
 - Full RTL layout support.

 ## Usage